vinicius-n4/vinicius-n4/README.md

 ### Hello everyone!
 I'm a software developer with three years of experience.
-In 2020, I decided to change career to be a backend developer, so I started to study until reach that goal.
+In 2020, I decided to change career to be a backend developer.
 Currently, I'm part of a development team that uses Golang and GCP infrastructure to develop a Restful Liveness API platform.

 ##